camerongridley/pyspark-template/README.md

 # pyspark-template
 Full pyspark app with poetry, pydantic and pytest

+Pydantic is not typically used for pyspark apps as the schema typically is enough to handle data validation, but there are times when it can be helpful, such as validating data before it launches a spark cluster or for interacting with external APIs to validate their JSON responses.

 ## Setup
 1. Rename the source folder, via refactor, to match the repo name but with an underscore.
 2. Run `poetry install --sync` (sync is optional)